Chronology

 June 5–30, 1963

 First solo exhibition in Europe, at Galerie Sonnabend in Paris.
-Travels to Paris for the opening, which is the first time back since the war.
+Travels to Paris for the opening, which is his first time back since the war.

 Summer–Winter 1963